Where do you see yourself in five years? Ten years? What are your career goals?

 Most likely, the more experience you have, the more you’ll earn.
 That’s why salary is a solid way to measure your success.

 The first step is to research your market.
-Use websites such as Indeed and Glassdoor to gage salary ranges for different positions within your career track.
+Use websites such as Indeed and Glassdoor to gauge salary ranges for different positions within your career track.
 If salary is most important to you, then this will help you determine how to navigate your career.

 Specializing can help you earn a higher paycheck.
 For example, content writers with SEO knowledge or a Google Analytics certification tend to take home a larger salary.
 That being said, here is how you can write out your salary work goals: